CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Efforts by the Daigas Group to Reduce CO2 Emissions from City Gas Business

 Efforts to reduce CO2 emissions in LNG transportation

-In October 2016, Osaka Gas put into service the fuel-efficient “LNG MARS” for the transport of LNG, an essential material for city gas.
-“LNG MARS” has become the eighth tanker of our fleet deployed for LNG transport.
-Osaka Gas adopted new SAYAENDO type vessel, which was instrumental in reducing the vessel's air resistance significantly.
-The tanker also adopted a new steam turbine, improving fuel efficiency by more than 20% compared with conventional tankers.
-These features curbed the tanker's CO2 emissions and transport costs.
+In November 2018, Osaka Gas put the fuel-efficient LNG JUNO into service for the transport of LNG, an essential material for city gas.
+Osaka Gas adopted the new Sayaringo type of LNG carrier, which was instrumental in increasing LNG capacity without changing the width of the vessel.
+The carrier also adopted a new hybrid propulsion system, further reducing fuel consumption and lowering CO2 emissions and transport costs.

 Reducing CO2 emissions at offices

 At offices of each company of the Daigas Group, many small steps are being taken to save energy that will add up for achieving energy consumption and CO2 emissions targets.
 These include having all employees turn off lights that are not needed, switching off office equipment if not in use, and maintaining air conditioning temperatures at reasonable levels.
 The effort is based on standards such as ISO 14001, Eco Action 21, developed by the Ministry of Environment, and the Daigas Group Environmental Management System (OGEMS).